adamadair/Kata/kata02/kata02.md

 are identical.
 The Day 1 and Day 2 programs represent the extent of what algorithms I would normally consider for solving the problem.
 The next 3 versions will be more difficult to come up with.

+## Day 3 Notes (3/20/2016)
+1. A refinement of the Day 1 chop.
+Slightly more efficient loop structure using the `until` modifier, so it is possible to exit the loop on a single comparison.
+Again, my feeling on this day is this is perhaps the best I can do on this problem.